dangormanjr/dangormanjr.github.io/conferences.md

 ## Conference Papers and Presentations ##
 * “Closed Mouth, Open Mind: Lewis Henry Morgan and the Religion of Cognition.”
 History of Anthropology Working Group, Consortium for History of Science, Technology, and Medicine, Mar.
 4, 2025.
 Previously: “Radicalism & Reform,” 43rd Annual Conference of the Nineteenth-Century Studies Association, Rochester, NY, Mar.
 18, 2022; “Belief & Identity,” 12th Annual Graduate Conference of the Department of History, Syracuse University, Mar.
 26, 2021.

+* “The Variable Spiritualist Ministry of Frederick Willis.”
+“Knowledge and Belief,” 2024 Society for U.S. Intellectual History Conference, Boston, Nov.
+16, 2024.
+  * I organized this panel.
+Other presenters: Jaimie D. Crumley and Holly Jackson.
+Chair/commentator: Tona Hangen.

 * “Toward a Spiritualist Theology: The Counter-Esotericism of Frederick Willis, 1830–1914.”
 American Academy of Religion Annual Meeting Online June Sessions, June 26, 2024.

 * Co-organizer with Andrew Gerstenberger, Brigid Wallace, et al. “Thriving as an Early Career Historian.”
 Solicited session, Organization of American Historians 2024 Conference on American History, New Orleans, Apr.
 13, 2024.